alanta/Kontent.Statiq/README.md

 ## How do I build this repo?

-You'll need a .NET Core development setup: Windows, Mac, Linux with VisualStudio, VS Code or Rider.
+You'll need a .NET 6 development setup: Windows, Mac, Linux with VisualStudio, VS Code or Rider.

 ## Contribution guidelines